Enid-Sky/Enid-Sky/README.md

 ![header_2](https://user-images.githubusercontent.com/43654264/92176156-bef7c980-edf2-11ea-9bf2-fa595d764f7f.png)

+### About Me:

+ <p>  I’m a process driven, detail-oriented, self-starter with a passion for Software Development!
+As a strategic implementations engineer I’m enthusisatic about creating memorable onboarding experiences for clients.
+I also enjoy learning about new technologies, establishing new processes,researching and writing documentation.

 ### Backstory:

- <p>I'm a knowledgeable and confident technical support engineer with a passion for Software Development!
-Previously, I was the Tech Manager at a digital marketing company specializing in travel technology.
-In that role, I onboarded clients and worked with developers on travel apps, cruise/hotel booking engines, marketing tools and site enhancements.   </p>
 <p>After 9 years in travel technology, I embarked on an epic journey to up my full-stack dev skills.
-I'm proficient in UX/UI principles, core computer science concepts, pair programming, and created several web applications.
-As a recent bootcamp grad, I've demonstrated I'm a quick learner, and work great under pressure and deadlines.
+I attended Hackbright Academy, a software engineering bootcamp for women in San Francico.
+I am proficient in UX/UI principles, core computer science concepts, and I have created several web application projects.
+As a bootcamp grad, I've demonstrated I'm a quick learner, and I work great under pressure and deadlines.

+<p></p>

 I'm excited for new opportunities, and I'm currently on the hunt for a technical position where I can serve as a bridge between client needs and technical solutions.</p>

 *****
 ### My Stats: